lewis6991/brodir.nvim/README.md

 The main difference being that it has been completely ported to Lua and relies on heavy use of the Neovim API with minimal use of `vim.cmd`.
-Any feature that heavily relied on Ex commands has been removed, which is mostly Shdo and Arglist related features.
+Any feature that heavily relied on Ex commands has been removed, which is mostly Sudo and Arglist related features.

 **Note**: I use this plugin personally and don't currently aim to support it for wider public use.